brajeshwar/brajeshwar.github.io/now.md

 style: page-now
 ---

-[//]: # "Think of what you’d tell a friend you hadn’t seen in a year."
+[//]: # "Think of what you’d tell a friend you hadn’t seen in years."
 [//]: # Create an intro and then continue with the listicle.

 <section class="page-now__now" markdown="1">